040code/040code.github.io/content/posts/2019-09-02-branch-deployments-aws-amplify/index.md

 The output we capture in a variable `APP_ID` for later use.

 ## Step 2 - Create branch
-Before you can deploy a branch, we need to crate a branch in Amplify.
+Before you can deploy a branch, we need to create a branch in Amplify.
 To avoid we run the command if a the branch already exists we do a quick check.
 You can also add a password to protect our web app via basic authentication.

 ```bash
 export BRANCH_NAME=test